gabrielmcg/vp-netlify-test/config-core/k8s-config.md

 ### Related playbooks

 -   `playbooks/k8s-nfs-provisioner.yml` is used to enable a dynamic NFS provisioner which can be used to automatically create and allocate Kubernetes persistent volumes.
 The backend storage is provided by an NFS backend.
 This playbook is run from the Ansible box after downloading a UCP client bundle for the `admin` account and sourcing the downloaded `env.sh` file.
-For more information on using this playbook, see the section [\#](#).
+For more information on using this playbook, see the section TODO LINK.